phdonner/phdonner/README.md

 > Markdown is intended to be as easy-to-read and easy-to-write as is feasible.
 > Readability, however, is emphasized above all else.
 A Markdown-formatted document should be publishable as-is, as plain text, without looking like it’s been marked up with tags or formatting instructions.

 Apart from providing ways of organizing the content of individual documents, it is very handy in preparing web pages, writing email, making task lists and so forth.
-[Learn the 10 basic notations](https://www.markdownguide.org/basic-syntax/) and you will quickly discover quite a number of real life applications.
+[Learn 10 basic notations](https://www.markdownguide.org/basic-syntax/) and you will quickly discover quite a number of real life applications.
 Have a look at the [GitHub Markdown sample page](https://gist.github.com/rt2zz/e0a1d6ab2682d2c47746950b84c0b6ee) and push the 'Raw' button to see what the source looks like.

 Please, have a closer look at the details of this topic by navigating the [Markdown page](markdown.md) of the NOSTERIIHI project.